Adamteh/Tersh/README.md

-# tersh
+# Tersh

-A new Flutter application.
+An Online Marketplace for Tertiary Students.
+A flutter Application.

 ## Getting Started